Documentation Index

 Protocol Router

 The protocol router (protocol-router.ts) is provider-agnostic.
-It routes messages between workers regardless of whether they are backed by Claude or Codex.
+It routes messages between agents regardless of whether they are backed by Claude or Codex.

 Resolution Order